Doctor of Philosophy (PhD)

 Check out A Field Guide to Grad School: Uncovering the Hidden Curriculum by Jessica McCrory Calarco.

-Faculty and students in the Department of Communicative Disorders and Sciences have close affiliations with several interdisciplinary centers at UB, including the Center for Excellence in Augmented Communication, Center for Cognitive Science, the Center for Assistive Technology, and the Center for Hearing and Deafness.
+Faculty and students in the Department of Communicative Disorders and Sciences have close affiliations with several interdisciplinary research laboratories and centers at UB, including the Center for Excellence in Augmented Communication, Center for Cognitive Science, and the Center for Assistive Technology.